-Under the authority in FFDCA section 408(p) [21 U.S.C.
-346a (p)], and FIFRA section 3(c)(2)(B) [7 U.S.C.
-136a(c)(2)(B)], the U.S. Environmental Protection Agency hereby issues this testing Order to take effect on the date of my signature.
+Under the authority of section 408(p) of the Federal Food, Drug and Cosmetic Act ("FFDCA"), 21 U.S.C.
+346a (p), the United States Environmental Protection Agency hereby issues this testing Order to take effect on the date of my signature.

-Date Signature: [Insert Name and Title of Authorized Agency Official] Office of Prevention, Pesticides and Toxic Substances U.S. Environmental Protection Agency Enclosures Enclosure A - List of EDSP Order Recipients for this Chemical Enclosure B - The Initial Response Form for Individual Responders Enclosure C - The Initial Response Form for Consortium / Task Force
+Date: Signature: [Insert Name and Title of Authorized Agency Official] Office of Prevention, Pesticides and Toxic Substances U.S. Environmental Protection Agency Enclosures Enclosure B - List of EDSP Order Recipients for this Chemical The Initial Response Form for Individual Responders The Initial Response Form for Consortium /Task Force